hitchyjs/plugin-auth/docs-source/introduction.md

 # About Hitchy-Plugin-Auth

-[Hitchy](https://hitchyjs.github.io/core/) is a server-side framework purely written in Javascript.
-It consists of a core which comes with limited abilities as it is basically capable of essentially handling requests via HTTP and discovering plugins to provide some actual request handlers.

 Hitchy-Plugin-Auth is an authorization manager integrating with Hitchy as a discoverable plugin.
 It provides request handler and policies that handle authorization and authentication.

 ## Authentication